The Billboard Congress of America heartily endorses the only pool game released in 1993

 RELEASE DATE: October 1993

 Directly after the action-packed, sex, drugs, and-rock-n-roll filled masterpiece that was Championship Bowling comes its brother/sister/hermaph in spirit, Championship Pool.
 Have you ever wanted a pool game for your NES that had such soul-grating, off-time music, that to hear it would be to listen into the very bowels of the bowels of hell?
 I thought so.
-Here’s two minutes worth of in-game music that some hapless fool named Otouto72 decided to post on Youtube.
+Here’s two minutes worth of in-game music that Otouto72 decided to post on Youtube.
 I can’t tell if the user comments are serious or not.

 I think they took the main melody from a Leonard Cohen song.